sindresorhus/sleep-synchronously/readme.md

 **This is the wrong tool for most tasks!** Prefer using async APIs whenever possible.
 This package can be useful in tests if you need to wait on some resource, for example, where you know it only takes 1 second but there's no good way to detect when it's ready.

 This package is better than many other similar packages as it's not a native Node.js addon, but instead uses modern JavaScript features.
+It does not work in the browser.

 ## Install